Format: cae writing paper contains two parts.

 - Be cognizant of your audience when crafting your essay.
 Consider whether the person is someone you know, a stranger or someone in a position of authority etc. lt is vital to develop a balanced approach whereby you equally weigh the functions required by the task and the relationship with the target audience.

-The different task types endeavour to establish frameworks for candidates to develop their ideas on a topic with a purpose for writing and a target reader in mind.
+The different types of tasks that may appear on the CAE writing exam endeavour to establish frameworks for candidates to develop their ideas on a topic with a purpose for writing and a target reader in mind.

 is written for a group of contemporaries like club members or colleagues.
 Candidates will be expected to make suggestions backed by facts to persuade their readers.